ansys/aali-flowkit-python/README.md

 ## Example functions

-The repository includes some standard functions prefilled by the Aali team.
+The repository includes some standard functions prefilled by the Allie team.
 You can use these as references or starting points for adding your own custom functions.

 ## Contributing